-If concepts are the equivalent of genes, then substantive legal rules or norms are the 'interactors' in which they are embedded, and upon which a process of selection then takes effect through the legal processes of adjudication and legislation.
-The difference between a concept and a rule, in this context, is the difference between an abstract idea such as the concept of 'fiduciary obligation' and a specific rule such as the requirement that a company director must not put herself in a position where her interests conflict with those of the company.
+The key to understanding the way in which legal concepts operate as evolutionary mechanisms is the idea of abstraction as a particular form of 'coding'.
+The difference between a concept and a rule, in this context, is the difference between an abstract idea such as the concept of 'fiduciary duty' and a specific rule such as the requirement that a company director must not put herself in a position where her interests conflict with those of the company (the 'no-conflicts rule').
 The notion of a 'fiduciary' is not itself a normative command, and can only be mobilized as such if it is embodied in a more specific norm such as the no-conflicts rule.
 It informs a family of linked rules on the duties of company directors and others in analogous positions, and is called on as an aid to interpretation at the point when, through adjudication or statutory drafting, the emergence of a new rule is in issue.

-The key to understanding the way in which legal concepts operate as evolutionary mechanisms is the idea of abstraction as a particular form of 'coding'.
-The analysis of doctrinal concepts in legal systems, whether of common law or civil law, shows that concepts vary in levels of abstraction (as a counterbalance to levels of fact-specificity).
-Legal concepts such as 'property' and 'legal personality' are highly abstract, while 'limited liability' and 'share capital' are specific to certain facts of the economic environment which are related to the emergence of the business enterprise as an organisational form.
+The analysis of doctrinal concepts in legal systems, in both the common law and the civil law, shows that concepts vary in levels of abstraction (as a counterbalance to levels of fact-specificity).
+This is illustrated in Figure 2.
+Legal concepts such as 'property' and 'legal personality' are highly abstract, while 'fiduciary duty' and 'conflict of interest' are specific to certain facts of the economic environment which are related to the emergence of the business enterprise as an organisational form.
 These concepts also display interdependence.
-The use of the legal concept 'share capital' in company law is attached to the use of the legal concepts of 'property' and 'legal personality' among many others of similar, superior, and inferior abstraction 'levels'.
+The use of the legal concept 'fiduciary duty' as it operates in the company law context (in the sense of 'director's duty') is attached to the use of the legal concepts of 'property' and 'legal personality' among many others at similar, superior, and inferior abstraction 'levels'.
 Patterns of interdependence tend to show greater dependence of abstract-inferior concepts on abstract-superior legal concepts than vice-versa.
 Thus a pattern of abstract-superiority and abstract-inferiority is revealed.
 Because the legal system works to convey legal instruction in the form of rules and because it has to be 'cognition-friendly' for procedurally rational agents, the information contained in legal concepts must be related to certain fact situations.
 Abstraction - encoding - makes legal concepts fact-neutral (Markesinis, 1997), whereas interpretation - decoding - makes them fact-specific.

-In principle, the more abstract a particular concept is, the less susceptible it is to change through evolutionary pressure.
-This is because legal concepts which are more factspecific are thereby more 'exposed' to environmental selection.
-Although this suggestion may explain different patterns in 'mutation' rates, does it explain why is there a pattern of 'substantive dependence' of abstract-inferior to abstract-superior concepts?
+Figure 2: Degrees of abstraction and fact-specificity in company law concepts may explain different patterns in 'mutation' rates, does it explain why is there a pattern of 'substantive dependence' of abstract-inferior to abstract-superior concepts?
 In part, yes.
-This is because the environmental 'selection' of legal rules will more fiercely demand self-reproductive 'mutation' at the level of fact-specific legal concepts, simply because environmental 'pressure' for change will most often arise due to 'legal rule-environmental fact' interaction.
-Because fact-specific legal concepts are 'mutated' more often, abstract-superior concepts 'replicate' themselves over a longer period.
+This is because the environmental 'selection' of legal rules will most strongly impact on self-reproductive 'mutation' at the level of fact-specific legal concepts, simply because environmental 'pressure' for change will most often arise at the point where there is 'legal rule-environmental fact' interaction.
+Because more fact-specific legal concepts are 'mutated' more often, abstract-superior concepts 'replicate' themselves over a longer period.
 Since the legal system undertakes successive self-referential analyses as a precondition of its self-reproduction, highly abstract concepts tend to accumulate more influence within the system's self-reproduction processes, diffusing their information throughout the system.